 - Seat to floor height: 17” to 19”

 - Weight: 94 lbs with the heaviest disassembled piece of 39 lbs

 - Warranty: 14 months on scooter, 6 months on battery

 Besides some complaints about the instructions being lacking, there were many great reviews from satisfied users with the Scout 4-wheel scooter as a traveling scooter.
 Many said they loved the four wheels for stability as well as the quiet motor.
 Most found it was easy to assemble and take apart.
 Many were impressed with the price and thought it was as good as others costing hundreds of dollars more.
-Some noted that it can be partially disassembled to fit in the back of an SUV and it is light enough to be loaded into the back of a van without even disassembling it.
+Some noted, alongside this best mobility scooters guide, that it can be partially disassembled to fit in the back of an SUV and it is light enough to be loaded into the back of a van without even disassembling it.